jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 }
 ```

-In general, attributes are preferred only for initial state
+In general, attributes are preferred only for initial state.

-Later we handle updates through properties and setters to keep template consistency, do logic with new data or apply DOM modifications.
+Later we can handle updates through properties and setters to keep template consistency, do logic with new data or apply DOM modifications.

 ### Attribute based styling